NCATSTranslator/ReasonerAPI/examples/Attributes/publications.md

   ]
 }
 ```
-**4.** If a knowledge source provides **multiple ids for a single supporting publication** (e.g. a PMID, PMCID, and DOI for the same journal article), KPs MUST report only one id per publication, in the following order of preference: PMID > PMCID > DOI.
+**4.** If a knowledge source provides **multiple ids for a single publication supporting an Edge** (e.g. a PMID, PMCID, and DOI for the same journal article), KPs MUST report only one id per publication, in the following order of preference: PMID > PMCID > DOI.

 **5.** KPs can expect consumers to obtain metadata about supporting journal articles that
 are index by Pubmed (e.g. title, journal, abstract, dates, equivalent identifiers), from the Text Mining Knowledge Provider’s